UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 - Sort the pokemon mean attack values in descending order using `.sort_values()`.
 - Plot the graph and give it an appropriate title.
 - Name the object `attack_plot`.
-- Name the y-axis "Attack scores".
+- Name the y-axis " Mean attack score".

 <codeblock id="02_28">